dhelms1/plant_pathology/README.md

-# plant_pathology
+# Plant Pathology Project

-Repository for Plant Pathology Kaggle Competition.
-Goal for the project is to classify plant disease based on provided images.
+To be completed...